Vermithrax Pejorative – Part 1

 In order to keep expenses reasonable (the final budget amounted to about 18 million dollars), “we designed it so that the dragon would be in the movie as little as possible and yet be satisfying; and we always felt it would be safer to keep the creature in the dark, so you didn’t see the wires and the hooks and the levers and the matte lines.
 So the dragon was always appearing in dimly lit circumstances.
 Even in the final battle the level of light was low because of the eclipse, which was brought on purely to help the special effects: ‘uh, get the lights down!
 He’s coming back!'”

-As the script was being written, Barwood and Robbins made the early decision to hire a creature designer that would produce dragon illustrations.
-Those would aid in the process of pitching the project to studios.
-Their choice fell on David Bunnett, a fantasy illustrator with no previous experiences in film design.
-The artist had previously collaborated with Janet Robbins — Matthew’s wife — in illustrating a weekly fantasy story, which featured a dragon.
+As the script was being written, Barwood and Robbins decided early on to hire a creature designer to produce dragon illustrations; those would aid in the process of pitching the project to studios.
+Their choice fell on David Bunnett, a fantasy illustrator with no previous experiences in film design — although he had previously collaborated with Janet Robbins — Matthew’s wife — in illustrating a weekly fantasy story, which featured a dragon.
 Bunnett was at first reluctant in becoming involved in the production of a motion picture, but eventually accepted the offer.
 His illustrations provided an original direction to follow for the design of Vermithrax.
 He also aided the two writers with the storyboarding process.
-Their efforts paid off: greenlight for Dragonslayer was given by Paramount Pictures.

 Despite the supernatural context of the film and Vermithrax’s bond with it, Barwood and Robbins were adamant in bringing to the screen a creature that would be believable.
 Barwood stated: “it’s a beast with magical origins, but nevertheless we always thought that it ought to obey the various rules of evolutionary biology.
 As a vertebrate animal, it only gets to have four limbs, you know — so there [are] no four feet and then wings on the back; the front feet have to also be the wings.”